Grazia Deledda: Biography

 Deledda was born in Nuoro, Sardinia, into a middle-class family, to Giovanni Antonio Deledda and Francesca Cambosu, as the fourth of seven siblings.
 She attended elementary school (the minimum required at the time) and was then educated by a private tutor (a guest of one of her relatives) and moved on to study literature on her own.
 It was during this time that she started displaying an interest in writing short novels, mostly inspired by the life of Sardinian peasants and their struggles.
 Her teacher encouraged her to submit her writing to a newspaper and, at age 13, her first story was published in a local journal.
 Some of Deledda's early works were published in the fashion magazine L'ultima moda between 1888 and 1889.
 In 1890 Trevisani published Nell'azzurro (Into the Blue), her first collection of short stories.
 Deledda's main focus was the representation of poverty and the struggles associated with it through a combination of imaginary and autobiographical elements.
 Her family wasn't particularly supportive of her desire to write.

-Deledda's first novel, Fiori di Sardegna (Flowers of Sardinia) was published in 1892.
+Deledda's first novel, Fior di Sardegna (Flower of Sardinia) was published in 1892.
 Her 1896 book Paesaggi sardi, published by Speirani, is characterized by a prose both informed by fiction and poetry.
 Around this time Deledda initiated a regular collaboration with newspapers and magazines, most notably La Sardegna, Piccola Rivista and Nuova Antologia.
 Her work earned significant visibility as well as critical interest.
 In October 1899, Deledda met Palmiro Madesani, a functionary of the Ministry of Finance, in Cagliari.
 Madesani and Deledda were married in 1900 and the couple moved to Rome right after the publication of Deledda's Il vecchio della montagna (The Old Man from the Mountain, 1900).
 Despite the birth of her two sons, Sardus (1901) and Francesco "Franz" (1904), Deledda managed to continue to write prolifically, publishing about a novel a year.